parth1320/bmw-task/README.md

 # BMW Data Visualization Tool

-This repository contains a data visualization tool designed to analyze and visualize data from BMW batteries.
-The tool consists of a backend and a frontend component.
+This is a data visualization tool built with React.js and Chart.js, now using TypeScript for the frontend.
+It provides users with the ability to upload CSV files containing data, visualize the data using interactive charts (such as line plots, multi-line plots, and scatter plots), and manipulate visualization parameters like chart type, and axis labels.
+For the backend, Sequelize ORM has been integrated, making database interaction more secure and manageable.
+The tool is designed to be user-friendly, responsive, and capable of handling large datasets efficiently.

 ## Setup Instructions

 **_Backend_**

 1. Install Apache XAMPP for database connection.
-2. Create a database named 'bmw' in phpMyAdmin.
+2. Create a database named 'cell_test_data' in phpMyAdmin.
-3. Within the 'bmw' database, create a table named 'capacity' with five fields: `cycle_number`, `time`, `current`, `voltage`, `capacity`.
-4. Navigate to the backend folder.
+3. Navigate to the server folder.
-5. Run `npm init`.
+4. Run `npm init`.
-6. Install necessary npm dependencies by running `npm install`.
+5. Install necessary npm dependencies by running `npm install`.
-7. Finally, run the backend server using `node index.js`.
+6. Finally, run the backend server using `npm run dev`.

 **_Frontend_**